isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 *   \* Discount is not valid for all&nbsp;[UA Sportsmask](https://www.underarmour.com.sg/en-sg/p/accessories-facemasks-hoods-gaiters/ua_sportsmask_featherweight/1372228.html),&nbsp;[Project Rock collection](https://www.underarmour.com.sg/en-sg/c/project-rock/)&nbsp;and&nbsp;[Curry Brand collection](https://www.underarmour.com.sg/en-sg/t/curry-brand/).
 *   Offer cannot be used in conjunction with any other existing promotions or discounts at the Under Armour stores.
 *   TS Rewards Card must be presented prior to payment for the discount to be valid.
-*   Offer is only valid till 31 December 2023.
+*   Offer is only valid till 31 December 2024.

 <hr>

 #### **DINING**
-##### **ANDO**
+##### **CHEFS' PLAYGROUND**
-*   10% discount off his/her total bill at ANDO, located at Kallang Leisure Park (#01-30).
+*   10% discount off his/her total bill at Chefs' Playground, located at Kallang Leisure Park (#01-30).
-*   Offer cannot be used in conjunction with any other existing promotions or discounts at ANDO.
+*   Offer cannot be used in conjunction with any other existing promotions or discounts at Chefs' Playground.
 *   TS Rewards Card must be presented prior to payment and valid discount code must be keyed in during the checking out process of the QR code ordering for the discount to be valid.
-*   Offer is valid till 31 December 2023.
+*   Offer is valid till 31 December 2024.

 ##### **CHICHA SAN CHEN**
 *   5% discount off Food &amp; Beverages items at CHICHA San Chen at level 1 of Kallang Wave Mall
 *   Offer cannot be used in conjunction with any other existing promotions or discounts at CHICHA San Chen
 *   TS Rewards Card must be presented prior to payment for the discount to be valid.
-*   Offer is valid till 31 December 2023.
+*   Offer is valid till 31 December 2024.

 ##### **FUN TOAST**
 *   10% on all Food and Beverage items at Fun Toast @ Sports Hub Pte Ltd located at Kallang Wave Mall, level 1.
 *   Offer cannot be used in conjunction with any other existing promotions or discounts.
 *   TS Rewards Card must be presented prior to payment for the discount to be valid.
-*   Offer is only valid till 31 December 2023.
+*   Offer is only valid till 31 December 2024.

 ##### **MY KAMPUNG**
 *   10% on all Food and Beverages items at My Kampung, level 2 of Kallang Wave Mall.
 *   TS Rewards Card must be presented prior to payment for the discount to be valid.
-*   Offer is valid till 31 December 2023.
+*   Offer is valid till 31 December 2024.

 ##### **PLAY @ DPS**
 *   20% discount off selected Food and Beverages items at PLAY @ DPS at EXP Esports Experience Centre, level 2 of Kallang Wave Mall.